requarks/wiki-docs/install/docker.md

 - **DB_SSL** : Set to either `1` or `true` to enable. *(optional, off if omitted)*

+*Alternative way to provide the database password, via a local file secret:*

+- **DB_PASS_FILE**: Path to the mapped file containing to the database password.

 *For SQLite only:*

 - **DB_FILEPATH** : Path to the SQLite file